 MBA students interested in the dual degree program should submit an application to the School of Law as soon as possible.
 Students must be matriculated in the law school prior to completing the last 9 credits of the MBA.

-Details on the dual JD/MBA program are available in a separate program brochure.
 For more information, contact the Law School or the SBA Graduate Programs Office .